Social Work (BSW)

 Participate in Real-World Scenarios

 Social workers learn by knowing and doing.
-You will learn and practice professional engagement, assessment, intervention and evaluation skills in a safe environment through project-based learning and team activities throughout your course of study.
+You will learn and practice professional engagement, assessment, intervention, and evaluation skills in a safe environment through project-based learning and team activities throughout your course of study.

-Complete Fieldwork & Practicum Hours
+Complete Fieldwork and Practicum Hours

 As part of your BSW degree program, you will gain at least 575 hours of experience through three field practicums.
-You’ll work directly with individuals, families, groups and organizations under the supervision of practitioners at fieldwork sites such as:
+You’ll work directly with individuals, families, groups, and organizations under the supervision of practitioners at fieldwork sites such as:

 • Positive Resource Connection